 AttemptDelay

-The backoff resets to 1 second on successful connection.
-When settings change (API key, user ID, or server URL), the extension closes and immediately reconnects.
+The backoff resets to 1s on successful connection.
+When the user changes the API key, user ID, or server URL in options, the extension closes and immediately reconnects.

 Extension Badge